pavanvidem/training-material/topics/dev/tutorials/tool-from-notebook/tutorial.md

 layout: tutorial_hands_on
 title: "nb2workflow: Generating Galaxy Tools From Jupyter Notebooks"
 key_points:
-  - The `nb2galaxy` module of the `nb2workflow` library is an automated Galaxy tool generator for scientists and developers who routinely write Jupyter Notebooks.
+  - The nb2galaxy module of the nb2workflow library is an automated Galaxy tool generator for scientists and developers who routinely write Jupyter Notebooks.
-  - `nb2workflow` is a Python package that can be easily installed via `pip`.
+  - nb2workflow is a Python package that can be easily installed via pip.
   - Once a Jupyter Notebook is functional, only a clear separation and definition of the inputs and outputs - along with appropriate annotations and tags - is needed for conversion.
-  - The conversion module accepts additional files (e.g., help text, citations, environment specifications) to ensure the generated tool passes `planemo lint` checks.
+  - The conversion module accepts additional files (e.g., help text, citations, environment specifications) to ensure the generated tool passes planemo lint checks.

 objectives:
  - Learn why you might want to use the nb2galaxy.